 “We are enabling students to come up with an idea, to pursue that through research,” Hutchins says.
 “The presentation of that concept and the data that backs it up can be attention-grabbing to a variety of audiences because it can be presented in 20 different ways.”

 For example, the complexity of bus route information over a span of decades provides a good prototype for data visualization.
 Users can filter for stops, schedules, the cost of an individual line or the entire system.
 They can layer in geospatial Census data to see, for instance, how many people live below the poverty line in a certain corridor.

 Teachers from a cross-section of disciplines — from high-school physics and literature departments to librarians and health teachers — are involved in the Fluency project to ensure creativity and open-ended inquiry, Hutchens says.
-The teachers represent the Pittsburgh, Quaker Valley, Plum, Freeport, Carlynton, Allegheny Valley and Bethel Park school districts and the Nazareth College and Career Prep, a Catholic high school.
+The teachers represent the Pittsburgh, Quaker Valley, Plum, Freeport, Carlynton, Allegheny Valley and Bethel Park school districts and the Nazareth Prep, a Catholic high school.

 The Fluency group will use a 14-month, $593,000 planning grant from The Heinz Endowments to develop a pilot program for local schools.
 Scheduled for fall 2017, the pilot will focus on tools for students in kindergarten through grade 12 to use technology and data to ask questions about their environment, tell stories and articulate arguments.

 In addition to bus routes, Hutchins says some of the group’s data maps track immigration and emigration patterns and use virtual reality programming to examine the living conditions of different global populations.

 CREATE Lab Project Manager Jessica Kaminsky, part of the outreach team that will support the Fluency teachers, says the project aims to determine the difference between consumer and producer and to measure data fluency.